apache/airflow/docs/apache-airflow/tutorial_taskflow_api.rst

 This option should allow for far greater flexibility for users who wish to keep their workflows more simple and pythonic.

 Using the Taskflow API with Docker or Virtual Environments
 ----------------------------------------------------------

-As of Airflow 2.2, you will have the ability to use the Taskflow API with either a docker container or python virtual environment.
+As of Airflow 2.2, you will have the ability to use the Taskflow API with either a Docker container or Python virtual environment.
 This added functionality will allow a much more comprehensive range of use-cases for the Taskflow API, as you will not be limited to the packages and system libraries of the Airflow worker.